What can I use in Place of a Meat Mallet?

 When the meat is cooked over low heat for an extended period of time, the collagen gradually breaks down, releasing flavor and resulting in deliciously tender meat.

-Cooking is best done in a slow cooker or Dutch oven.
+Slow cooking is best done in a slow cooker or Dutch oven.

 When salt is applied to meat, it draws out the moisture, which helps break down proteins and soften the meat.
-Make sure you wash the meat thoroughly before cooking it.

 Frequently Asked Questions